USS Enterprise (NCC-1701-D): Design

 Artists Andrew Probert, Rick Sternbach, and Michael Okuda were among the earliest Next Generation hires, and they had worked on Star Trek films.
 Probert, a concept artist, focused first on the bridge because that would be a frequent filming location.
-Roddenberry envisioned the bridge as having a forward viewscreen four times larger than in Star Trek, and for there to be a conference table on the bridge itself.
+Roddenberry envisioned the bridge as having a forward viewscreen four times larger than in Star Trek, and for there to be a conference table on the bridge.
 As production design continued, the table was shifted to a conference room adjacent to the bridge, and an open bridge design formed.
 Probert designed a transporter to be near the bridge, but Roddenberry preferred that it be further away so characters could have conversations on their way to the transporter room.

 Knowing the bridge would need to match up with the exterior design, Probert pinned up a "what if?" painting he'd made shortly after finalizing the Enterprise redesign for 1979's Star Trek: The Motion Picture as a referent.
 Unbeknownst to Probert, story editor David Gerrold took the image to a producers meeting.
 The producers liked the design and directed Probert to make it the basis for the new vessel.
 The sleeker lines and rounded contours that informed the interior design also influenced the exterior.
 The ship's many windows are meant to allow the crew to be in touch with their environment.

 The new Enterprise retains the hallmarks of Matt Jefferies' design for the original Enterprise: a saucer section, engineering section, and a pair of engine nacelles.
 Probert did this in part to assuage skeptical fans who were concerned about the original Enterprise being "replaced".
 The design instead shifted placement and proportion: for example, the saucer section was enlarged and the warp nacelles shifted lower.
 Slanting the nacelle support pylons forward conveyed a sense of intense forward movement.
-Fans got their first look at the Enterprise in the July 1987 issue of Starlog.
+The July 1987 issue of Starlog included the first public depictions of the ship.

 Probert's design did not originally include the ability for the saucer and engineering sections to separate, and producers rejected his initial concepts for incorporating it.
 Probert said his biggest design challenge was creating a ship that looked as good in two pieces as it did in one piece.
 He had meant to add landing gear to the saucer's underside as he had with the film franchise Enterprise, but he got "distracted" and never added them.